slabban/slabban.github.io/index.md

 My deep learning journey started in the summer of 2021 with two amazing (and free) resources: fastai's [Practical Deep Learning for Coders](https://course.fast.ai/) and Deep Lizard's [Deep Learning Fundamentals](https://youtube.com/playlist?list=PLZbbT5o_s2xq7LwI2y8_QtvuXZedL6tQU) and [Pytorch-Python Deep Learning Neural Network API](https://youtube.com/playlist?list=PLZbbT5o_s2xrfNyHZsM6ufI0iZENK9xgG).
 These courses taught me the fundamentals of machine leanrning and deep learning and I would happily recommend them to those who are eager to get the ball rolling and motivated to go at their own pace.

 Having been equipped with the essential concepts of machine learning, I was ready to move on to my chosen specialized field of _Computer Vision_.
 Jeremy Cohen's [Think Autonomous](https://courses.thinkautonomous.ai/) was my immediate choice for that.
-I had come across Jeremy's blog a number of times and had gained so much insight from him that it was basically a no-brainer at that point, so I enrolled in his Hydranet course, which focused on studying and training the model implemented in the paper: https://arxiv.org/abs/1809.04766.
-Learning that complex architecture opened many doors in my mind and gave me the confidence to dive deep in the field.
+I had come across Jeremy's blog a number of times and had gained so much insight from him that it was basically a no-brainer at that point, so I enrolled in his Hydranet course, which focused on studying and training the popular multi-task learner concepts that were implemented in this paper: https://arxiv.org/abs/1809.04766.

+My initial plan when I enrolled in Jeremy's course was to integrate the Hydranet into ROS2.
+That way I would pick up ROS2 and Deep Learning at the same time.
+So I had picked up ROS2 while taking that course.

+While planning the integration out, I came across the concept of industrialization in machine learning, which focuses on elevating a trained model from _eager mode_ to _producton mode_.
+Pytorch provided **Pytorch JIT** and **Libtorch**, which respectively give tracing/scripting capabilities to the model and a C++ API that enable further optimization to the model.
+I decided to adopt that as part of the integration knowing that this would add an extra layer of effort that came with C++, but that's the language of robotics, and I wanted to do it right.

+I traced the model and deployed it in a ros node that would prepare the image coming in from the camera, pass the image into the network for inferencing, and advertise the depth and segmentation outputs.

+As of now, the repository for that project is private as I am currently evaluating a use case for it.
+Though I did create a [template repository](https://github.com/slabban/ros2_pytorch_cuda) for using Libtorch in ROS2 and have included a dockerized CUDA environment for a simpler setup.

 - - - -
 <a name="YoloMOT"></a>